Post

 • Infinite scroll

-• Just a “Load more” button
+• “Load more” button

-• When total count isn’t needed
+• When total count is irrelevant

 Lessons Learned

-• Learned that Page triggers count queries
+• Now I know that Page triggers count queries

 • Use Slice when total count isn’t needed